Tekula-Hemanth-Reddy/Perfect-Fit/README.md

 ## Features

-- **Image Selection**: Choose an image from your phone's gallery or use one of the predefined images provided by the app.
+- **Image Selection**: Choose an image from your phone's gallery or use one of the predefined images provided by the App.
 - **Multiple Difficulty Levels**:
   - **Beginner**
   - **Novice**